Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 11. Resurrection
 Episodes: 43, 44, 45, 46, 47, 48, 49, 50

+Upon coming out of his Berserk state Torey/Mack(he vibrates into their universe and invades their dream) teaches Max about some or all the history of the Xybrids.

 Max fights and Defeats Bursun by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Bursun he does not forcefully take their power

 ### 12. Return With The Elixir